samthor/rippleJS/README.md

 ## Install

-Instead of using rippleJS directly, you can fetch it using Bower or NPM:
+Instead of using rippleJS directly, you can fetch it using your favourite package manager:

     $ bower install vanilla-ripplejs
     $ npm install vanilla-ripplejs